 Treasured Child Toy Store

-As you get to the end of main street you will find the La Grange Railroad Museum.
-This is a small museum, but has a great model train display.
+As you get to the end of the main street you will find the La Grange Railroad Museum.
+This is a small museum but has a great model train display.
 You will likely spend no more than an hour noodling around here, but it is worth checking out.
 They have a little gift shop so that your train enthusiast can take home a memento from the trip.
-Note that museum is only open on Saturdays and Sundays from 10-3pm, but it is still worth swinging by non operation hours to see the old train out front.
+Note that the museum is only open on Saturdays and Sundays from 10-3 pm, but it is still worth swinging by non-operation hours to see the old train out front.
 They make for some great photo opts and are a highlight among the little ones.

 Hop over to the Observation Tower